 "Locally, traffic should be able to use Route 6 up to the railroad crossing, the East Frontage Road of I-55 and McClintock Road to get in and out of the residential areas," Channahon Deputy Police Chief Jeff Wold said in a release.

-"Channahon police will have officers stationed at the east side of 55 to make sure trucks are staying outside of the subdivisions," he said.
+"Channahon police will have officers stationed at the east side of 55 to make sure ," he said.

 He added that IDOT told Channahon officials they will be posting signs advising trucks of the detour.